anshulgammy/bumbler/README.md

-# bumbler
+# Utopian Nerd
-This repository contains use cases solved on the website: https://tech.anshulgautam.in
+This repository contains use cases solved on the Utopian Nerd website: https://tech.anshulgautam.in

 All the use cases are present in the folder hierarchy:
-/bumbler/usecases
+/utopian-nerd/usecases/